Revisional Bariatric Surgery in Tijuana, Mexico

-Revision bariatric surgery – sometimes known as revisional surgery – refers to a weight loss treatment that follows a previous weight loss surgery that did not lead to the desired level of success.
+Revision bariatric surgery – sometimes known as revisional surgery or bariatric revision surgery – refers to a procedure that follows a previous bariatric surgery that did not provide the desired long-term results.
+An example is a patient who loses 100 pounds in their first year, but after another year gains 50 pounds back.
+Revision surgery can fix this.

 A previous weight loss surgery that did not lead to the desired level of success.